Center for Global Education Staff

 Assistant Dean of Global Education

 Grace assists in the leadership of the Center for Global Education by advising students on study abroad opportunities, leading campus-wide programming related to global education, and working with students to identify and apply for study abroad scholarships.
 She has worked in a variety of areas of international education, including study abroad advising and program development, international student services, administering summer language programs for k-12 students, developing overseas continuing education seminars for professionals, and coordinating international conferences.
 She is a TEFL-certified instructor of English as a Second Language and enjoys working with English language learners.
 As a political science and anthropology major at Loyola University Chicago, she studied abroad in Rome, Italy and Alcalá de Henares, Spain.
 While earning her master’s degree at the University of Massachusetts Amherst, she received funding from the National Science Foundation to spend a semester conducting research in Córdoba, Spain.
-She currently serves as the Rhode Island State Representative for NAFSA: Association of International Educators.
+She has previously served as the Rhode Island State Representative for NAFSA: Association of International Educators.

 Study Abroad Advisor

 Denise advises all semester study abroad students in the School of Arts and Sciences and the School of Professional Studies.
 She is also the designated advisor for all short-term study abroad.
 With daughters who studied abroad in Australia and Ireland, Denise experienced the entire study abroad process first-hand.
 Prior to her role as a Study Abroad Advisor, Denise spent six years working in the PC Off-Campus Housing Office.
 This was followed by seven years as the Administrative Coordinator in the Center for Global Education.
 As a result, Denise is well qualified to assist Providence College students with their study abroad plans.